FIRSTS IN THE BREED WITHIN THE UNITED KINGDOM

-Can you fill in the missing items, please e-mail the webmaster.
+Can you can fill in the missing items, please email the webmaster.

 In 1897 at the EDINBURGH Show a Beardie first entered the show ring.